 In Zambia we financially support the vital anti-poaching activities of South Luangwa Conservation Society (SLCS) in order to keep South Luangwa's wildlife safe from poachers.
 SLCS is the only body in South Luangwa equipped and skilled to immobilize, treat and rehabilitate snared and other wounded animals.
 SLCS has darted and treated elephants, lion, hyena, giraffe, wild dog, leopard and many other species, and is able to respond to all cases of injured wildlife in South Luangwa.
 Through SLCS we also strive to reduce human/elephant conflict in our neighbouring communities through the construction of elephant proof granaries and the erection of chilli fences to protect villagers' crops.

 We also support both financially and practically our local Kakumbi Community Resource Board.
 To date we have purchased bicycles for their village scouts to conduct anti-poaching patrols and building materials for their operations office.

 There are indications that Eastern Zambia may have one of the more significant remaining wild dog populations in Africa.
 Critically, the Luangwa Valley is home to Zambia’s second largest wild dog population, its largest lion population and one of its largest leopard populations.
-To ensure these carnivores are conserved Robin Pope Safaris contributes financially to the important work of Zambian Carnivore Programme.
+To ensure these carnivores are conserved Robin Pope Safaris contributes financially and materially to the important work of Zambian Carnivore Programme.
 ZCP’s research camp is housed on Robin Pope Safari land next to our Nkwali Camp.

 Majete Wildlife Reserve is one of the outstanding success stories of African conservation.
 Granted protected status in 1955, it became the subject of extensive poaching in the 1980s and 1990s.
 But a concerted joint effort since 2003 by the African Parks Network and the Malawi government - including the reintroduction of endangered species - has turned it into a model of sustainable development and biodiversity.